niknak1379/ObsidianNotes/content/Backend/Design-Patterns/Microservices/Microservice.md

 ## Saga pattern
 has a **Message Broker**:
-	they all send an event to the message brocker, and are subscribed to each others events, so one waits for the event of the last microservice to be processed and then proceeds with its own thing.
+	they all send an event to the message broker, and are subscribed to each others events, so one waits for the event of the last microservice to be processed and then proceeds with its own thing.
 If anything happens (error) you dont proceed with the forwards databases and you rollback any changes already processed.
 ## API composition pattern
 you have one parent microservice that sends events to multiple microservices with their own DBs.
 ### Distributed Transactions Problem: